MarcinTomasz/AtBS_practice_projects/README.md

 # AtBS_practice_projects

-Includes most exercises and practice projects from Automate the Boring Stuff by Al Sweigart.
+Most exercises and practice projects from Automate the Boring Stuff by Al Sweigart.